ardieska/extend_script/README.md

 - [x] merge multiple jsxs into a single jsx file or STDOUT.
 - [x] add version to merged single jsx.
-- [x] remove target lines and add specific target
+- [x] remove target lines and add specific target.
+- [ ] use config file.

 ## Installation